-- A physical description of the structure(s) to be used to house youth and their children (for example, single floor, multi-story, scattered-site, dormitory style, etc.) - The total number of beds in the structure, including the number of beds per floor, if applicable.
-The total number of beds includes shelter beds paid for through other funding sources (for example, the US Department of Housing and Urban Development, state social services, community block grants) - The layout of living accommodations, including the number of beds per room, common space, kitchen, and bathrooms - If applicable, any other types of shelter services you provide that will be housed in the same building (such as child protective custody or foster care) - If applicable and as required by your state, host home models must show evidence of current licensure.
+- A physical description of the structure(s) to be used to house youth (for example, single floor, multi-story, scattered-site, dormitory style, etc.) - The total number of beds in the structure including the number of beds per floor, if applicable.
+The total number of beds includes shelter beds paid for through other funding sources (for example, HUD, state social services, community block grants) - The layout of living accommodations, including the number of beds per room, common space, kitchen, and bathrooms - If applicable, any other types of shelter services you provide that will be housed in the same building (such as child protective custody or foster care) - If applicable and as required by your state, host home models must show evidence of current licensure.
 If proposing a host home model, describe the number of proposed host homes and recruitment strategy for host families

-You must provide appropriate space, equipment, and furnishings.
+If your TLP supports pregnant or parenting youth, you must provide appropriate space, equipment, and furnishings.
 There must be a separate bed for each youth and for each infant or child.
 In addition, you must ensure these accommodations limit the risk of or prevent injuries associated with hazards including, but not limited to, the following:

 - Falling

 - Burning

 - · Electrical hazards

 - Sudden Infant Death Syndrome (SIDS)

-- Co-sleeping
+- · Co-sleeping

 - Bathing and risk of drowning